Florida Senate Votes To End Walt Disney World's Reedy Creek Improvement District

 But state GOP leaders’ backing of DeSantis, who is running for re-election this year and is widely viewed as a contender for the Republican presidential nomination in 2024, illustrates the iron-clad grasp on power the governor wields and his unflinching determination to flex his political muscle when crossed.

 “To govern by revenge, to govern for punishment is not governing.
 It’s authoritarianism.
-It’s fascism,” said Sen. Tina Polsky, D-Boca Raton, during a meeting of the Senate Community Affairs Committee.MORE NEWS: Florida Agriculture Commissioner Nikki Fried Sues Over Federal Rule Keeping Medical Marijuana Users From Buying Guns
+It’s fascism,” said Sen. Tina Polsky, D-Boca Raton, during a meeting of the Senate Community Affairs Committee.MORE NEWS: Brickell Groping Suspect Arrested After Grabbing Pregnant Woman While Walking With Her Daughter

 (©2022 CBS Local Media.
 All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.
 The News Service of Florida contributed to this report.)